directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson28.md

 The woman on the left is resting her right hand on his shoulder, and her red nail polish is quite striking.<br/>
 <br/>
 On the left side of the cutting board, there's a whole uncut tomato and a half-sliced cucumber. <br/>
-From his perspective to the right back side of the cutting board, a clear glass bowl is filled with freshly cut salad. <br/>
-To the left back, a measuring scale and a glass of water are placed.<br/>
+A clear glass bowl is filled with freshly cut salad to the young man's right and behind the cutting board while a measuring scale and a glass of water are placed to the left.<br/>
 <br/>
 The explanation will be long, so I'll pause here.<br/>
 <br/>
-(123 words)
+(119 words)
 {{</card>}}

 {{<card header="**2nd script**">}}
-Now, shifting our focus to the right of the young couple, a sleek black single sink with a modern faucet stands out. <br/>
+Now, shifting our focus to the right of the young couple, a single sleek black sink with a modern faucet stands out. <br/>
 Next to it, a knife holder proudly displays three knives. <br/>
 At the far end of the L-shaped wooden laminate kitchen counter, a stainless-steel bell-shaped whistling kettle sits atop the stove. <br/>
 Above it, a range hood is installed beneath white kitchen cabinets.<br/>